CodePistol/YoutubeShortsRemover/README.md

 Todo:

 - [x] Case of full page when the Shorts tab is still visible on the sidebar
-- [ ] Check support for Firefox, Safari and implement patches if required
+- [ ] Check support for Firefox, Safari and implement patches if required - abandoning
 - [ ] Intercepting apis to remove shorts would be more reliable.
 Check how that can be done.